Why ‘best practices’ alone don’t work and the importance of experience for learning when to apply them instead.

 Potions to replenish your health, goggles that reveal portions of the map, keys that give you access to hidden parts of the world, spells that cast a defense of your settlement…

-The more you have the more your options expand.
-Which is great.
+The more loot you have the more your options expand.
+The more we read, listen, observe analyze, the more loot we collect.

 The Art of Picking The Right Loot

 The real skill is not to memorize all the details of your items.
 The real skill is neither to loot for every item out there.
-The virtue is actually having the judgement to pick the ‘right’ one at the ‘right’ time with the least tries.
+The real skill is actually having the judgement to pick the ‘right’ one at the ‘right’ time.
 The virtue is seeing all the weapons in your armory, all the magic portion power-ups, all the special gear you have available and being able to pick the right set to tackle the problem at hand.
 In a world as complex as ours, this is an extremely hard task.

 Our job as professionals is not only to know about best practices but to be able to pick the right practice at the right time.
 And if the practice doesn’t exist in the handbook; our job is to devise it.